Graduateshotline

 Advanced Studies: Doctor of Philosophy in Economics (Ph.D.)

-For individuals who are passionate about furthering the field of economics, then the next step in their personal and professional development is to attend a doctoral program.
-If you are successful in completing your Ph.D., you will have access to unique opportunities for applying your depth of knowledge and skill.
-Many individuals, upon completing their Ph.D., stay in academia and continue to build their teaching and research portfolio.
-Others seek out highly specialized opportunities in government, finance, international relations, or public policy.
+For individuals passionate about furthering the field of economics, the next step in their personal and professional development is to attend a doctoral program.
+If you complete your Ph.D., you will have access to unique opportunities for applying your depth of knowledge and skill.
+Upon completing their Ph.D., many individuals stay in academia and continue to build their teaching and research portfolio.
+Others seek highly specialized government, finance, international relations, or public policy opportunities.

 Career Options in Economics: At-a-Glance